Georgia Court Records

 - Marriage verifications.

 Marriage verification is the process of confirming the existence and details of a marriage.
-In Georgia, parties not sure of the county where a marriage occurred or require the marriage information for genealogical purposes may request marriage verification.
-Marriages conducted after January 1st, 2014, must fill out the Marriage Verification Request Form, while marriages held before the date may request the document from the County Probate Office.
+In Georgia, parties not sure of the county where a marriage occurred or who require the marriage information for genealogical purposes may request marriage verification.
+Marriages conducted after January 1, 2014, must fill out the Marriage Verification Request Form, while marriages held before the date may request the document from the County Probate Office.

 Are Georgia Marriage Records Public?